 Sanchin Dachi (the Three Battles Stance or the Hour Glass Stance) is a very strong stance that is also very difficult to master.

 Begin this stance by placing one foot slightly forward of the other such that the heel of the front foot is parallel to the toes of the back foot.
-The feet are generally about shoulder width apart.
-Now turn both feet inward so that the toes of each foot is turned about 30° inward.
+The feet are generally about shoulder-width apart.
+Now turn both feet inward so that the toes of each foot are turned about 30° inward.
 This may seem to be a fairly awkward position at first, but it forces your weight down and onto the inside (arch areas) of your feet.

 There are many martial arts styles (e.g. Goju Ryu and Uechi Ryu) that use this stance as a foundational element of their style (much as we use the Sochin Dachi in the same way).
 It is important to practice this stance frequently as it may take a very long time to master.